Frequently Asked Questions

 Yes, our center offers only outpatient treatment programs which provide flexible options for individuals seeking help for substance abuse while maintaining their daily routines.

-Our center is located in the heart of Cape Cod, providing easy access to individuals seeking treatment from the Boston area.
+Our Relief in Cambridge, MA is conveniently positioned, offering easy access to those seeking treatment from the Boston area.

 How long does the treatment program typically last?